Extended mean field control: a global numerical solution via finite-dimensional approximation: A computational scheme with neural networks

 for some constants $w_{\mathrm{val}}, w_{\mathrm{der}} > 0$.
-We find that for our experiments, optimising over $L_w$ was more effective with shorter experiment times, compared to the approach in \cite{lefebvre2023differential} of alternating between two separate loss functions of the value function and its derivatives.\\
+We find that for our experiments, optimising over $L_w$ was more effective with shorter experiment times, compared to the approach in \cite{lefebvre2023differential} of alternating between two separate loss functions of the value function and its derivatives.

-\begin{rem} When the diffusion coefficient $\sigma^n_N$ is independent of the control $\alpha$, it is also possible to learn an optimal control via a backwards stochastic differential equation (BSDE) characterisation of the value function.
-In this case, the learning procedure coincides with the one of a BSDE solvers such as in \cite{han2017deep, hpw2021}. \end{rem}
+\begin{remark} When the diffusion coefficient $\sigma^n_N$ is independent of the control $\alpha$, it is also possible to learn an optimal control via a backwards stochastic differential equation (BSDE) characterisation of the value function.
+In this case, the learning procedure coincides with the one of a BSDE solvers such as in \cite{han2017deep, hpw2021}. \end{remark}

-\begin{rem} The Lipschitz assumptions \Cref{ass:ex_uniq_SDE,ass:reward} on the coefficients of $b$, $\sigma$, $f$, $g$ are sufficient conditions for the obtaining an unbiased estimator of $\nabla_{\mathbf{x}} \bar{v}_{N,\eta}(t^k, \mathbf{x}^k)$.
+\begin{remark} The Lipschitz assumptions \Cref{ass:ex_uniq_SDE,ass:reward} on the coefficients of $b$, $\sigma$, $f$, $g$ are sufficient conditions for the obtaining an unbiased estimator of $\nabla_{\mathbf{x}} \bar{v}_{N,\eta}(t^k, \mathbf{x}^k)$.
 We refer to the textbook \cite[Ch.
-7]{glasserman2004monte} and the references within for a more detailed treatment of pathwise derivative estimators. \end{rem}
+7]{glasserman2004monte} and the references within for a more detailed treatment of pathwise derivative estimators. \end{remark}